gjpelletier/delta_method/README.md

 ```
 from delta_method import delta_method, parametric_bootstrap
 ```

+As an alternative, you can also download delta_method.py from this github repository (https://github.com/gjpelletier/delta_method) and add it to your own project.<br>

 # Example for Google Colab, Jupyter Notebook, and Python

 An example showing how to use the new delta_method and parametric_bootstrap functions is provided in this Jupyter Notebook: